 The Discipline of Intelligent Design Systems (IDS)

-Arash has been teaching and researching in various architecture schools in the United States, the UK, and Iran since 2007.
-His intellectual framework develops and introduces the discipline of Intelligent Design Systems (IDS), which concerns people, environments, rules, and things.
+Arash has been teaching and researching in different architecture schools in the US, UK, and Iran since 2007.
+Arash is the founder of i-arch studio which explores and defines various ways in which designers may use computational thinking to nurture algorithmic processes, creative practices, and design outcomes.
+The intellectual framework develops and advances the discipline of Intelligent Design Systems (IDS), which concerns people, environments, rules, and things.
 IDS builds upon a variety of disciplines to inform one architecture that is invigorated through a focus on three themes:

 1) Computational Thinking (CT); 2) Parametrics; and 3) Digital Fabrication.